 - The needs and preferences of the child

-- The child’s adjustment to his or her home, school, or community and the stability at existing or proposed residences, including if a parent moved more than 100 miles from the child’s primary residence (unless relocated for safety reasons)
+- The child's adjustment to their home, school, or community and the stability at existing or proposed residences, including if a parent moved more than 100 miles from the child's primary residence (unless relocated for safety reasons)